• Skip to main content

 How to Submit Prior Returns

-If you have received a notice, such as CP59, informing you that the IRS has no record of your tax return/s, you will need to submit your return along with Form 15103.
+If you have received a notice, such as CP59, indicating that the IRS has no record of your tax return (s), you will need to submit your return along with Form 15103.
 It’s important to take proactive steps to address the situation and submit the overdue returns to the IRS.
 Here’s a general guide on how to submit past returns:

 • Gather information: Begin by collecting all relevant financial documents, including W-2s, 1099s, and any other income-related documents for the years in question.
 Also, gather records of deductions and credits to ensure accurate reporting.